marclarr/fieldspy/README.md

 });
 ```

-In the example above `$('.field-selector')` will show or hide depending if the field referenced inside
+In the example above `$('.field-selector')` will show or hide if `value-to-look-for` is the current
-the condition is set to `value-to-look-for` or not.
+value of `.other-field-selector`.

 ### Writing Conditions

 As mentioned before, Fieldspy is capable of handling multiple "and/or" conditions.
 You may have already
-noticed in the example above that the condition variable is an array that holds an object literal.
+noticed that in the example above the condition variable is an array that holds an object literal.
 You
 can pass multiple object literals to the condition array.
-Imagine an "or" operator between each object
+From here, simply imagine an "or" operator
-and an "and" operator between all name-value pairs inside an object like so:
+between each object and an "and" operator between all name-value pairs inside an object.
+Have a look
+at the example below:

 ```JavaScript
 var condition = [